Types of Strokes

 Ischemic Stroke

-Most strokes happen when blood vessels tin the brain become narrowed or blocked.
+Most strokes happen when blood vessels in the brain become narrowed or blocked.
 These are called ischemic strokes.
 The goal of ischemic stroke treatment is to reopen the blocked vessel.
 This is done with a clot-busting medication called tissue plasminogen activator (tPA), which must be given within 3-4.5 hours of stroke onset.
 UI Health will administer the tPA upon arrival in the emergency department.
 Additional treatments for ischemic stroke can include procedures to surgically remove clots or plaque and sometimes placing a metal stent in a blood vessel to prop it open and prevent a second blockage.

 Hemorrhagic Stroke

 Hemorrhagic strokes occur when a blood vessel bursts in or near the brain.
-These strokes are sometimes caused by ruptured aneurysms or abnormal clusters of blood vessels called an arteriovenous malformation (AVM).
+These strokes are sometimes caused by ruptured aneurysms or abnormal clusters of blood vessels called arteriovenous malformation (AVM).
 Surgery is often needed for hemorrhagic stroke treatment — to clip an aneurysm or remove an AVM.
 Devices called “coils” also are sometimes inserted to prevent rupture.

 The UI Health team was the first in the state to coil aneurysms nonsurgically.
 We also are one of the few centers in the country to perform nidus embolization, a technique that cuts off the blood supply to the AVM — and which has a higher success rate than traditional procedures.